BendDAO/bend-gitbook-portal/highlights/true-ownership.md

 ### Utilities of boundNFT&#x20;

-* Debt NFTs which are minted and burned on borrow and repay&#x20;
+* As debt NFTs when minted and burned on borrow and repay;
+* To protect the NFT owners from hacking by non-transferable and non-approvable;
-* Same metadata as PFP for [Twitter Blue](https://help.twitter.com/en/using-twitter/twitter-blue-labs#nft)&#x20;
+* Same metadata as PFP for [Twitter Blue](https://help.twitter.com/en/using-twitter/twitter-blue-labs#nft);
-* Flash claim with boundNFT
+* Get any of the airdrop, claimable & mintable assets by it;

 #### [Flash claim - Use your lent NFT](../user-guides/flashclaim.md)

-This feature lets borrowers claim NFT rewards on other protocols while their NFTs are still deposited in a collateral pool.
+This feature lets boundNFT owers claim NFT rewards on other protocols while their NFTs are still used as collaterals or in the custody service.